What to do on a long layover in Kuala Lumpur?

 June 27, 2016 ASEAN Backpacking

-Most AirAsia Fly-Thru Flights’ transit point is Kuala Lumpur.
-I have actually spent 5 and 6 hour layovers at KLIA2, the new budget terminal of Kuala Lumpur International Airport.
-Both times, I just decided to stay inside KLIA2 to both shop and enjoy the food outlets.
+Most AirAsia Fly-Thru Flights' transit point is Kuala Lumpur.
+I have spent 5 to 6-hour layovers at KLIA2, the new budget terminal of Kuala Lumpur International Airport, on multiple occasions.
+On these layovers, I chose to stay inside KLIA2 to shop and enjoy the food outlets.

-Recently, we had a 9-hour layover so we decided to hire a van and tour Kuala Lumpur.
-Here is a recap of what we did during that layover.
+Recently, during a 9-hour layover, we decided to hire a van and tour Kuala Lumpur.
+Here's a recap of what we did during that layover.

 Our first stop was the Batu Caves.

-It took us probably an hour to get there.
-It was my first time to see Batu Caves.
+It took us approximately an hour to get there.
+It was my first time visiting Batu Caves.

-Batu Caves is a limestone hill that has a series of caves and cave temple in Selangor, Malaysia.
-It is home to the most popular Hindu shrines, dedicated to Lord Murungan, Hindu god of war.
+Batu Caves is a limestone hill that features a series of caves and a cave temple in Selangor, Malaysia.
+Home to the most popular Hindu shrines, it is dedicated to Lord Murugan, the Hindu god of war.

-To get to the Cathedral or Temple Cave, visitors climb a steep flight of 272 steps.
-But, along the way, guests interact with macagues.
-Careful though, these monkeys are known to bite visitors.
+To reach the Cathedral or Temple Cave, visitors need to climb a steep flight of 272 steps.
+Along the way, guests can interact with macaques.
+However, caution is advised as these monkeys are known to bite visitors.

 2) Merdeka Square

-Merdeka Square is one of Kuala Lumpur’s best-known landmarks.
-It is known for its colonial architecture.
-It is set in front of the Sultan Abdul Samad Building.
-In front is the Royal Selangor Club.
-To the north is St. Mary’s Church.
+Merdeka Square is one of Kuala Lumpur’s most iconic landmarks, renowned for its colonial architecture.
+It is situated in front of the Sultan Abdul Samad Building, with the Royal Selangor Club in front and St. Mary’s Church to the north.

 3) Petronas Twin Towers

-The Petronas Twin Towers were the tallest buildings in the world from 1998 to 2004 and remain the tallest twin towers in the world.
-The title went to Taipei 101 in 2004, then to Burj Khalifa in Dubai in 2010.
+The Petronas Twin Towers stand as another iconic landmark in Kuala Lumpur.
+They held the title of the world's tallest buildings from 1998 to 2004 and remain the tallest twin towers globally.
+The title was later claimed by Taipei 101 in 2004 and subsequently by Burj Khalifa in Dubai in 2010.

-The buildings stand at 452 meters tall, with 88 storeys.
-The 41st and 42nd floors are adjoined by a 58 meter long, double decker Sky Bridge.
-The building is Islamic-inspired and the buildings primarily house the corporate headquarters of the Petronas Company and other offices.
+The Petronas Twin Towers soar to a height of 452 meters with 88 storeys.
+The 41st and 42nd floors are connected by a 58-meter-long, double-decker Sky Bridge.
+Inspired by Islamic architecture, the buildings primarily house the corporate headquarters of the Petronas Company and other offices.

 Other Good Travels